 Political Science 1

 As in any normal distribution, a few classes were bad, most average, and a few exceptional.
 I majored in history, and I try to think back to why.
-In high school I had several very good history teachers, and I was somewhat inspired by them.2For those who were there, Jim Osuna for … Continue reading But also, I was interested in a wide variety of things, curious about the world, and every discipline—biology, physics, literature, music, botany—has its own history.
+In high school I had several very good history teachers, and I was somewhat inspired by them.2For those who were not there, Jim Osuna … Continue reading But also, I was interested in a wide variety of things, curious about the world, and every discipline—biology, physics, literature, music, botany—has its own history.
 More than just dates and events, history seemed a way to learn about a lot of things.

 Yet of the fifteen classes I took in history, only one was very good.
 Beyond the history department, the most memorable classes were in two of the departments that will be eliminated: German and Classics.